kenryuS/gtkmm_pass_gen/README.md

-AP CSP Create Task -- Password Generator
+# Password Generator

-The password generator written in C++ using GTK for GUI
+The password generator written in C++.
+Using GTK for GUI.

+Original AP CSP project is in [this branch](https://github.com/kenryuS/gtkmm_pass_gen/tree/Original-AP-Project)